atuline/FastLED-Demos/README.md

 ##Introduction

-Here's several COMPLETELY re-written display sequences for FastLED 2.1 (and above) for a single strand of RGB LED's, such as WS2811 or WS2812B.
+Here's several COMPLETELY re-written display sequences for FastLED for a single strand of RGB LED's, such as Neopixels, WS2812B or APA102.
 Each should compile and run separately and have been tested on an Arduino UNO and Nano 3.0.

 In my previous version, I had several demos that used nested for loops, required a lot of code, weren't highly customizable, or could be replicated by a more flexible routine.
 Except for some really cool ones, most of those have now been replaced.
 For instance, two_sin() replaces several 'marching' type sequences and supports several variables to change colour, phase, direction, brightness and so on.
 Likewise, pop_fade_demo replaces several twinkling sequences.